jon4hz/jon4hzio/website/content/projects/stratumfarm.md

 My tasks in this project are the following:
 - Server provisioning
 - Automating boring tasks
-- CI/CD deployment of various applications
+- CI/CD management for various applications